Polaroll/math_game/README.md

 # Development Environment

 We used JavaScript and HTML by first creating a simple website to hold our game, then using JavaScript to run the logic of the game and update the HTML, making an interactive webpage.
+GitHub was used to work on the program in separate branches for ease of use and to simplify combining our code.

 * JavaScript
 * HTML